-You are a Conditional Resident if you immigrated to the United States as a spouse of U.S. citizen before the second anniversary of your marriage, which is the basis of your immigrant status.
+You are a Conditional Resident if you immigrated to the United States as the spouse of a U.S. citizen before the second anniversary of your marriage, and that marriage is the basis of your immigrant status.
 If you have children, they also may be Conditional Residents.
-The investor visa (EB5 Investor) also grants conditional residency.
-It requires an application procedure after two years to remove the condition on the permanent residency.
-The expiration date of this conditional resident status is noted on the immigrant’s permanent resident card.
-Conditional residents must file either Form I-751 (Petition to Remove the Conditions on Residence), or Form I-829 (Petition by Entrepreneur to Remove Conditions).
-This petition must be filed within the 90-day period immediately preceding the second anniversary of the date you were granted conditional permanent resident status.
+The EB-5 immigrant investor visa ) also grants conditional residency.
+It requires an application procedure after two years to remove the condition on permanent residency.
+The expiration date of this Conditional Resident status is noted on the immigrant’s Permanent Resident Card.
+Conditional Residents must file either Form I-751 (Petition to Remove the Conditions on Residence) or Form I-829 (Petition by Entrepreneur to Remove Conditions) within the 90-day period immediately preceding the second anniversary of the date you were granted conditional permanent resident status.
 This date is usually the expiration date of your Permanent Resident Card.
 Important: Information for Military Family Members

-What happens when the conditional status expires?
+What happens when Conditional Resident status expires?

 Where do I get the forms and where do I file them?

-You can download the I-751 form from the USCIS website.You send the forms directly to an USCIS office in the United States indicated on the form along with a U.S. dollar money order for filing fee.
+You can download Form I-751 from the USCIS website.
+Send the completed form directly to a USCIS office in the United States as indicated on the form, along with a U.S. dollar money order to pay the filing fee.
 The Embassy and Consulates cannot accept the form.

 Can I file a Form I-751 from Japan?